erasmus-without-paper/ewp-specs-api-echo/README.md

    in your Manifest file (under `apis-implemented/echo/url`), so that other developers may discover and test it.

- * When request is received and SSL negotiation is started, you MUST **request and verify the client's certificate**.
-The request MUST come from within the EWP Network.
+ * You MUST ask the client for its certificate and verify if the request is coming from within the EWP Network.
+At least one of the following conditions must be met:

-   * Remember, that self-signed client certificates are **allowed** within the EWP Network.
-If the client's certificate is self-signed, then its SHA-1 fingerprint MUST match one of the `fingerprint`s published by the [Registry][registry-spec].
-You MUST NOT use the common name (CA) for matching in this case.

-   * If the client's certificate is signed by a trusted CA, then - apart from fingerprint matching - you MUST attempt to match its common name (CA) against one of the `common-name`s published by the [Registry] [registry-spec].
+   * The request is signed with a **trusted** client certificate, and the certificate's common name (CA) matches at least one of the common names published in the [Registry][registry-spec].

-   * Consult XSD annotations for `client-certificates-in-use`, as described in the [Discovery Manifest API specification][discovery-api].
+   * The request is signed with **any** client certificate (might be self-signed), and the certificate's SHA-1 fingerprint matches at least one of the fingerprints published in the [Registry][registry-spec].

  * If the verification has **failed**, respond with a **HTTP 403** status.
 You MAY return some descriptive error message too, but currently it is not required.

  * If the verification has **succeeded**, respond with **HTTP 200** status, and a return a plaintext `Echo` string (case sensitive).

 And that's pretty much it.